ManuelSR26/manuelsr26.github.io/about.md

 </p>

 <p style="text-align: center;">
-<span style="color:black">I work as an Engineer in the Telecom Industry supporting projects for Mobile Operators in the LTE and 5G networks.
-Currently, I am a part-time online graduate student. </span>
+<span style="color:black">I am a part-time online graduate student, and I work as an Engineer in the Telecom Industry supporting projects for Mobile Operators in the LTE and 5G networks.  </span>
 </p>

 <p style="text-align: center;">